Spider-Man Versus Kraven the Hunter: Availability

 Bruce and his crew had hoped to have the film distributed in some form in the future, but on April 24, 2015, Bruce died, and his computer containing the only known copy of the film was destroyed, making it a lost film.

 For a while, it was believed that this was the only copy of the film, stored on Bruce's personal computer and thus destroyed with it after his death.
 More recent information indicates that the film may actually have also been dubbed onto multiple hardcopy formats - including 16mm film, VHS & DVD - raising faint but real hope that it still exists.

-According to Bill Baldwin a longtime friend of Bruce's, provided new details about the fate of the remaining prints.
-Bruce's apartment was burglarized in 2010, and the burglars seemed specifically after the negatives of Spider-Man vs Kraven the Hunter.
-This makes sense, as the legend of the lost Spider-Man film had by that time become common knowledge within the fan community, and even of some potential value thanks to Stan Lee’s approval.
+According to Bill Baldwin, a longtime friend of Bruce's, he provided new details about the fate of the remaining prints.
+Bruce's apartment was burglarized in 2010, and the burglars seemed specifically after the negatives of Spider-Man Versus Kraven the Hunter.
+This makes sense, as the legend of the lost Spider-Man film had by that time become common knowledge within the fan community, and even of some potential value thanks to Stan Lee's approval.
 At any rate, shortly after the burglary, Bruce placed the negatives in a more secure location - likely a safe-deposit box.

-For now, this one is currently lost, with only a few, mostly behind-the-scenes screenshots still in circulation.
-Unlike many other fan productions, there is no record of it having surfaced as a bootleg at comic book conventions or online, and no one besides its creator has ever been confirmed have a personal copy.
+For now, this film is currently lost, with only a few, mostly behind-the-scenes screenshots still in circulation.
+Unlike many other fan productions, there is no record of it having surfaced as a bootleg at comic book conventions or online, and no one besides its creator has ever been confirmed to have a personal copy.

-In December 2021, author Clive Young released four new color stills of the film, showcasing a shot of Spider-Man wall crawling, a group of thugs getting ambushed by the spider signal (a device that Spider-Man used during the early comics), a fight scene featuring Spider-Man taking down the group of thugs, and the first full look at Kraven.
+In December 2021, author Clive Young released four new color stills of the film, showcasing a shot of Spider-Man wall-crawling, a group of thugs getting ambushed by the Spider-Signal (a device that Spider-Man used during the early comics), a fight scene featuring Spider-Man taking down the group of thugs, and the first full look at Kraven.

 Still images from the film

-The first full look at Kraven the Hunter as seen in the film played by an unknown actor.
+The first full look at Kraven the Hunter as seen in the film, played by an unknown actor.

 Production still from the film showing the wall-crawling effects in action.

 Production still from the film, showing the Spider-Signal.

 Production still from the film, apparently showing the initial battle with the thugs.